Laxmi Organic Industries Shareholders Approve Independent Director Reappointment and QIP Variation

 QIP Fund Reallocation

-Laxmi Organic Industries is seeking approval to reallocate ₹109.58 million of unutilized proceeds from its October 2023 QIP issue.
-These funds, originally allocated for the Mahape innovation center project, will be redirected to the Dahej manufacturing facility project due to cost savings achieved in the Mahape project.
+The approval for the variation in QIP objects relates to the company's proposal to reallocate ₹109.58 million of unutilized proceeds from its October 2023 QIP issue.
+These funds were originally allocated for the Mahape innovation center project but will now be redirected to the Dahej manufacturing facility project.

 Historical Stock Returns for Laxmi Organic Industries